Light Mode

 Michael Connelly

-Michael Connelly writes crime novels that often uncover the darker side of justice and human nature.
-In his book “The Lincoln Lawyer,” he introduces Mickey Haller, a defense attorney who works out of his Lincoln Town Car.
+In his novel “The Lincoln Lawyer,” Connelly introduces readers to Mickey Haller, a charismatic defense attorney who runs his practice from the backseat of his Lincoln Town Car.

 8. 8